StrawHats9130/Juego/README.txt

 Created button events for each button control in the UI, added a WorkBench class to the project with a couple functions.
 Learned that typically function refers to Methods that return no value & method refers to actions that return a value (not a hard fast rule just something to be aware of).
 The WorkBench class serves no real purpose other than to display a working knowledge of scope & variable lifetime.
 Commited & updated the README.txt

+The Game 18th commit 9/8/2015 11:37AM

+//Summary

+Added two if statements in the WorkBook.cs.
+One simple (single condition to be evaluated) one complex  (multiple conditions to be evaluated) The order of presidence.
+Conditions are evaluated in order from the innermost (parentheses) to the outermost.
+With || either condition can evaluate true in order for the statement as a whole to evaluate true.
+With && both conditions must evaluate true in order for the statement as a whole to evaluate true.